samuelmahr/appt-scheduling/README.md

 This should be relatively safe to just create any appointment, but as a safety net, there will be no double-booked appointments with the unique index set in the table

+Validations in controller:
+- 30-minute time slot
+- starts or ends on 00 and 30
+- time is within business hours M-F

-Validation that it is a 30-minute time slot that starts or ends on 00 and 30 will be validated in the controller and the repo layer will insert what ever it is given
+The repo layer will insert what ever it is given, which should be fair based on validations

 Times returned are in UTC...
-It felt normal to do that than to make all times Pacific
+It felt normal to do that than to make all times Pacific.
+Internally the API will validate time zone, but in communications it is in UTC

 The accepted time format via API is `time.RFC3339`